The Election Mail Act would support the delivery and processing of election mail and make sure voters do not have to pay to return ballots

 - Prevent USPS from making operational changes within 120 days of an election that would restrict the prompt and reliable delivery of election mail;

-- Require states to count absentee ballots that are postmarked by election day and arrive within 7 day after the election, while permitting states to have deadlines more than 7 days following the election;
+- Require states to count absentee ballots that are postmarked by Election Day and arrive within 7 days after the election, while permitting states to have deadlines more than 7 days following the election;

 - Require states and jurisdictions to use Intelligent Mail barcodes that allow voters to track their ballots; and